markymn/iTunes-Discord-Status/README.md

   Ensure you have Python 3.12+ installed.

-  -Download Python
+  - Download Python

-  -Add Python to your system PATH during installation.
+  - Add Python to your system PATH during installation.

 ## 2. Install Required Python Packages